Ricardicus/check-my-lan/README.md

 # availability
 The program is written for my mac and my raspberry Pi.
 I run a shell called oh-my-zsh: https://github.com/robbyrussell/oh-my-zsh and the raspberry Pi is running Rasbian.
-So if it is not working then let me know and I will try to port it.
+So if you want it to run an another device then let me know and I will try to port it. :)